-Financial services, housing finance and housing policy, crisis communications and the ability to help clients navigate the complex intersection of legal and government affairs
+Financial services, housing finance and housing policy, crisis communications and helping clients navigate the complex intersection of legal and government affairs

 Three Presidential Transitions, The White House, Department of Housing and Urban Development, litigator private practice law firm, Member of the Florida Bar

-Dan’s work concentrates in the financial services sector, housing finance and housing policy.
-His work includes representing clients with particular interests in the Housing and Economic Recovery Act of 2008, extensive work on the legislatively historic reauthorization of the United States Export-Import Bank in 2015 and the passage of the Puerto Rico Oversight, Management and Economic Stability Act of 2016 (PROMESA).
+Dan’s work includes representing clients with particular interests in the Housing and Economic Recovery Act of 2008, extensive work on the historic reauthorization of the United States Export-Import Bank in 2015 and the passage of the Puerto Rico Oversight, Management and Economic Stability Act of 2016 (PROMESA).
 In all three legislative efforts, Dan played an integral role in complicated coalitions that were utilized to advance legislation from the time of its drafting, through Congressional action and passage, to being signed by the President.
-Those legislative efforts stretched from a year-and-half to a decade and despite massive and well-funded opposition, Dan’s clients were victorious.
+Those legislative efforts stretched from a year-and-half to a decade, and despite massive and well-funded opposition, Dan’s clients were victorious.

-In addition, Dan will often provide Strategic Advisory Services to BGR clients who do not necessarily seek to advance a particular piece of legislation but rather need to understand the wiring diagram of the White House, federal agencies and Congress and how those three entities can and will affect their bottom line.
+In addition, Dan provides Strategic Advisory Services to BGR clients who do not necessarily seek to advance a particular piece of legislation but rather need to understand the wiring diagram of the White House, federal agencies and Congress and how those three entities can and will affect their bottom line.
 Now more than ever, CEOs, presidents, board members and general counsels are seeking to demystify the federal government, debunk bad press and defeat their business opponents.
-Whether reacting to a crisis or simply trying to avoid one, Dan has counseled Fortune 500 companies, universities, associations and individuals on extremely complicated, business and personal crises.
-And you will never read the client’s or Dan’s name in the press – and that is just the point: we fly below the radar, fix the problem, come to a satisfactory result and quietly move on.
-In a world of nano-second social media, calm and strategic thinking is at a premium and will more often win the day.
+Whether reacting to a crisis or simply trying to avoid one, Dan has counseled Fortune 500 companies, universities, associations and individuals on complex business and personal crises.
+And you will never read the client’s or Dan’s name in the press, which is just the point: we fly below the radar, fix the problem, come to a satisfactory result and quietly move on.
+In a world of nano-second social media, calm and strategic thinking is at a premium and more often wins the day.